If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Nothing,’ Harry replied.

 ‘Just like there’s nothing I can do to bring my parents back.
 You should be strong for yourself, your own reasons, and your own goals.
-I’d be proud of you for that and I’m sure your parents would be proud of you for doing so.
+I’d be proud of you for that and I’m sure your parents would be proud of you as well.
 Your gran, too.
 And if they aren’t, then they should be.’

 ‘They’d be so disappointed if they could recognise me now,’ Neville mumbled.
 ‘Sometimes, I’m glad they can’t, just so they don’t have to be let down by me like Gran is.
 I’ll never be as good as either of them.’